 Provident Personal Credit use PFMSL to process data on our behalf.
 This is done under a legitimate business need and is supported by a compliant data processing contract.

-We sometimes use third parties based outside the European Economic Area.
+We sometimes use third parties based outside the European Economic Area (EEA).
 For example some of our IT administrative activities are supported by third parties based in India and Israel.
-We will always ensure they will protect your information to EU standards.
+Very occasionally, a Provident employee may also need to work outside of the EEA.
+Each processing activity is fully risk-assessed and we will always ensure they will protect your information to EU standards.

-If we do transfer information outside of the EEA, we will make sure that it is protected in the same way as if it was being used in the EEA.
+If we do transfer information outside of the EEA to one of our third parties, we will make sure that it is protected in the same way as if it was being used in the EEA.
 We’ll use one of these safeguards: